bodil/catnip/README.md

 Note that Catnip will only look at the first build configuration; if you have more than one, the rest will be ignored.

+## Browser Notes

+Catnip is developed primarily for Google Chrome, and is tested regularly (though not guaranteed to work perfectly at any given time) on Mozilla Firefox.
+No proprietary browsers are supported.

 ## License

 Copyright © 2012 Bodil Stokke